Conspiracy Series with Shane Dawson

 Conspiracy Series with Shane Dawson is an American documentary web series created by YouTuber Shane Dawson.
 The web series was officially announced on January 18, 2019, through a video teaser uploaded to his YouTube channel.
 The series premiered on January 30, 2019, on his YouTube channel, followed by the second and final episode on February 11, 2019.
 However, on February 4, 2020, Dawson announced another episode set for release the following day.
 The series is presented by Dawson, who presents and investigates various conspiracy theories.
 It is edited by Dawson and cameraman Andrew Siwicki.

-The first episode included the 2018 California wildfires Woolsey Fire and Camp Fire and their causes; deepfakes; whether children can be brainwashed by dark themes in cartoons; Walt Disney being cryonically frozen; and Hollister and Abercrombie & Fitch using subliminal messaging.
+The first episode included two of the 2018 California wildfires, the Woolsey Fire and the Camp Fire and their causes; deepfakes; whether children can be brainwashed by dark themes in cartoons; Walt Disney being cryonically frozen; and Hollister and Abercrombie & Fitch using subliminal messaging.
 As part of the episodes, Dawson and friends explore and test iPhone theories involving Live Photos, phone calls, FaceTime, and social networking app Zepeto.
 Dawson also visits for himself the damage caused by the wildfires.
 It received critical acclaim for its direction, mature themes and dark tone.
 The first video achieved over 22 million views in the first week.
 The second episode received over 10 million views in the first 24 hours, and featured Dawson investigating YouTuber Brittani Louise Taylor's struggles with domestic abuse and human trafficking, Adobe Voco and Lyrebird voice manipulation, and Chuck E. Cheese pizzas.